Normal good

-In economics, a normal good is a type of a good which experiences an increase in demand due to an increase in income, unlike inferior goods, for which the opposite is observed.
+In economics, a normal good is a type of a good for which consumers increase their demand due to an increase in income, unlike inferior goods, for which the opposite is observed.
 When there is an increase in a person's income, for example due to a wage rise, a good for which the demand rises due to the wage increase, is referred as a normal good.
 Conversely, the demand for normal goods declines when the income decreases, for example due to a wage decrease or layoffs.

+Whether a good is categorized as a normal good or an inferior good is based on empirical observations, not some essential element of a good.
+Indeed, the same good may be a normal good for one group of consumers and an inferior good for another group.
+For example, for moderate-income consumers, a BMW 3 Series car might be a normal good, but for an upper-income group, it might be an inferior good.

 Analysis

 There is a positive correlation between the income and demand for normal goods, that is, the changes income and demand for normal goods moves in the same direction.
 That is to say, that normal goods have an elastic relationship for the demand of a good with the income of the person consuming the good.